scenerystack/community/docs/reference/api/bamboo/ChartRectangle.md

 # ChartRectangle

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/ChartRectangle.ts](https://github.com/phetsims/bamboo/blob/main/js/ChartRectangle.ts) for the most up-to-date information.

 ## Overview

 Shows the background and border for a chart, and updates when the chart dimensions change.
 This is also often used